mherchel/herchel.com/src/blog/perfmatters/index.md

 I had a great time at the party including hanging out with Ian Caricou and getting the chance to meet Lin Clark, Marcy Sutton (who I had previous interviewed on the Lullabot Podcast) and Steve Souders.

-Wednesday's selected sessions
+### Raiders of the Fast Start: Frontend Performance Archaeology
+by Katie Sylor-Miller

 Katie Sylor-Miller from Etsy presented on Frontend Performance Archaeology.
 This session was great because she talked about how Etsy's codebase grew to become an unmanageable behemoth, and people were afraid to remove code, so would only add to it.
 She talked about various tools and techniques to fix this and reduce various bundle sizes.

+### Perceived Performance: The only kind that really matters
+by Eli Fitch

 Eli Fitch from Mapbox presented on "Perceived Performance: The only kind that really matters".
 This was really good, and I plan on making Lullabot's designers watch this if the videos ever get posted.

 slides http://assets.eli.wtf/talks/perceived-perf-perfmatters-2018/#/

 Basically Eli talked about various "mental" design techniques to trick your mind into making the website 'feel' like it's faster (even though it's not).
 Techniques included animations on progress bar, discussion of spinners vs progress bars.
 Using the mousedown even instead of the click event.

+### Progressive Web Apps: Show Up for Offline First, but Stay for the Killer Performance Boost
+by Jason Lengstorf

 Another great session was Jason Lengstorf -currently working at Gatsby, presenting on "Progressive Web Apps: Show Up for Offline First, but Stay for the Killer Performance Boost"